Mozzarella-dev/Methane-Fuel-Bot/README.md

 ## Future additions
+>Trip function - Same as your car's trip mode, it will let you register a trip and see stats about it.

+>Extend the add function to register how many kilos of methane you refilled, to have stats about methane prices.

->Efficiency Leaderboard - just a way to make it a game to reduce the carbon footprint of our cars by increasing efficiency in the way we drive.
-You win nothing, maybe you'll feel better about the environment.
+>Efficiency Leaderboard - a way to gamify your efficiency, you win nothing but you could feel better about your carbon footprint.
 ---
 ## Legal disclaimer
 ```